mrchimp/tock/readme.md

  * Timers
  * Accurate timing of any repeated action

+# Known issues #

+Minimising the browser window may pause the clock.
+It should (will?) catch up once the window.
+I'm still looking into this.

 # How do I use it? #

 Tock.js works behind the scenes - it doesn't alter anything on screen - so here I'll show how to make a stop-watch that updates in real-time on screen.